pingswept/me30-website/content/logistics/syllabus.md

 ## Assignments and grading

-Grades will be based almost entirely on your project work.
-There will also be a two short quizzes in which we ask you to troubleshoot a circuit or its code.
+Grades will be based  entirely on your project work.
+There will also be a two short quizzes in which we ask you to troubleshoot a circuit or its code, but they will not count toward your grade.
-*    Projects (7) - 90% of course grade
+*    Projects (7) - 100% of course grade
-*    Quizzes (2) - 10% of course grade
+*    Debugging Quizzes (2) - not counted toward course grade

-### Projects (90%)
+### Projects (100%)

 Here's the gist of this grading scheme: if you *attempt* all project requirements on time, you'll earn at least a C for your project grade.
 If you also *meet* the requirements for each project, you'll shift up to an A for your project grade.
 You can calculate the details if you want, but the main message is that you should complete all the projects, and you should do them on time.